HyungJune/Simple-brute-force-attack/README.md

   * VerifyProblem2.java => Verify the master keys found in Problem2.java.

 #Result
-In Problem1.java, 18 hours was requried to find the master key.
+In Problem1.java, 18 hours was requried to find the master key. <br>
-In Problem2.java, 30 mins was requried to find the master keys.
+In Problem2.java, 30 mins was requried to find the master keys. <br>